 CONFIDENTIALITY

-The Service Provider shall consider the content of the Contract and the Services and all Deliverables, as well as any information, document or other data given to the Service Provider by the IOC, or by any third party pursuant to the IOC’s request to help it perform the Services or that the Service Provider has had access to pursuant to the Contract (which shall be collectively referred to as “Confidential Information”), as confidential and the exclusive property of the IOC or the relevant third party.
-The Service Provider undertakes and agrees to keep all Confidential Information secret and not to disclose it or otherwise make it available, wholly or in part, to any third party, and not to make use of the Confidential Information, other than as required for the provision of the Services, without the prior written authorisation from the IOC.
-The Service Provider shall return to the IOC, or to the relevant third party, any and all Confidential Information (including all copies and reproductions thereof) and shall destroy any notes, reports or other documents that contain Confidential Information and delete any Confidential Information (and all copies and reproductions thereof) that is in electronic form or cannot otherwise be returned to the IOC, upon termination of the Contract for any reason whatsoever or at the first written request of the IOC.
+Either Party shall consider the content of the Contract and the Services and all Deliverables, as well as any information, document or other data given to the Party by the other Party, or by any third party pursuant to the other Party's request to help it perform the Services or that the Service Provider has had access to pursuant to the Contract (which shall be collectively referred to as “Confidential Information”), as confidential and the exclusive property of the other Party or the relevant third party.
+Either Party undertakes and agrees to keep all Confidential Information secret and not to disclose it or otherwise make it available, wholly or in part, to any third party, and not to make use of the Confidential Information, other than as required for the provision of the Services, without the prior written authorisation from the other Party.
+Either Party shall return to the other Party, or to the relevant third party, any and all Confidential Information (including all copies and reproductions thereof) and shall destroy any notes, reports or other documents that contain Confidential Information and delete any Confidential Information (and all copies and reproductions thereof) that is in electronic form or cannot otherwise be returned to the other Party, upon termination of the Contract for any reason whatsoever or at the first written request of the other Party.

 Either Party shall not, without the prior written consent of the other Party, disclose, make known or promote in any other way the existence of the Contract or its relations with the other Party, including, without limitation, by means of advertisements in any manner, media or form whatsoever.
 The obligations arising from this provision shall not expire upon termination of the Contract.

 DATA PROTECTION

-Where Personal Data (as defined under Article 8.2 below) are made available to the Service Provider in relation to the Contract, the Service Provider shall process such Personal Data in compliance with all applicable Data Protection Laws (as defined under Article 8.2 below), only as necessary for the purpose of the performance of the present Contract (incl. the optimization of Service Provider's Services) and for the purposes outlined in the Service Provider’s data privacy notice, which can be retrieved in its then current form online at www.learnship.com/de/datenschutzerklaerung/#English.
+Each Party, acting as independent Data Controller, must process Personal Data in compliance with applicable Data Protection Laws (as defined under Article 8.2 below).
+Where Personal Data (as defined under Article 8.2 below) are made available to the Service Provider,acting as independent Data Controller, in relation to the Contract, the Service Provider shall process such Personal Data only as necessary for the purpose of the performance of the present Contract (incl. the optimization of Service Provider's Services) and for the purposes outlined in the Service Provider’s data privacy notice, which can be retrieved in its then current form online at www.learnship.com/de/datenschutzerklaerung/#English.

 The Service Provider shall commit itself to confidentiality or be under an appropriate statutory obligation of confidentiality.